-Whether you are considering a new career change or a new relationship, making the right decision about a long-term commitment can mean the difference between an extended time full of misery and struggle or a time full of passion and development
+Whether you are considering a major career change or a new relationship, making the right decision about a long-term commitment can mean the difference between an extended time full of misery and struggle or a time full of passion and development

 Here are “8” tell-tale signs that the opportunity in front of you is not “THE ONE” :